 AppleCare is a protection plan introduced by Apple to aid the buyers in easy and affordable after-sales service.
 It is a complementary plan that buyers can purchase while buying Apple hardware.

-You can also activate it additionally after up to 60 days of your purchase.
+You can also activate it within 60 days of your purchase.
 In the US and Canada, this window has been extended to a year now.
 This plan provides 90 days of phone support for your device with a year of warranty for it.

 On the other side, AppleCare+ is extra-secure protection for your Apple device that initially covers two years.
 But, you can keep extending it month by month until Apple is servicing the device.